 Some people are inherently sensitive to gluten, which makes them gluten intolerant.

-Gluten intolerance is an autoimmune disease, and celiac disease is its most severe form.
+Gluten sensitivity is an autoimmune disease, and celiac disease is its most severe form.

-About 0.5-13% of people have a non-celiac gluten intolerance, which is a milder form of the disease.
+About 0.5-13% of people have a non-celiac gluten sensitivity, which is a milder form of the disease.

 There are many signs that indicate one might be suffering from gluten intolerance: